dadhi/DryIoc/docs/DryIoc.Docs/SelectConstructorOrFactoryMethod.md

 ## Open-generic Factory Method

-DryIoc supports open-generic methods (and properties/fields) defined in open-generic classes.
+DryIoc supports open-generic methods (and properties/fields) defined in the open-generic classes.
 The level of support is the same as for [OpenGenerics](OpenGenerics).
 That means the Container is capable to match repeated, recurring, position-swapped, etc. generic type parameters with service type arguments.
-Generic parameter constraints are supported too.
+The generic parameter constraints are supported too.

 Example:
 ```